 Our specialized staff assists with all third-party reproduction patients.
 Establishing care with a SRM physician is your first step.

 Our screening process takes at least six months to complete the screening and legal requirements, and is extremely complex.
 SRM complies with Washington State law, Food and Drug Administration (FDA) regulations, American Society for Reproductive Medicine (ASRM) guidelines, and clinic policy for all Intended Parent (IP) and Gestational Carrier (GC) cycles.
 Intended and Gestational Carrier Requirements

 Finding a Gestational Carrier

-It is illegal in Washington State to compensate a gestational carrier.
-Compassionate carrier cycles are permitted.
+Compassionate carrier cycles are also permitted at SRM.
 A compassionate carrier does not receive any financial compensation for the cycle.
 Most compassionate carriers are a friend or family member of the intended parent(s).
+The same screening requirements are required for compassionate carriers and the intended parent(s).

 Washington State Law requires the Intended Parent(s) and Gestational Carrier to have separate, ongoing legal counsel throughout the surrogacy agreement.
 The legal confirmation letter from your attorney must be received before starting any treatment.
 SRM cannot accept a copy of the legal contract in place of the legal confirmation letter.
 Outside legal contracts and a legal clearance letter will need to be completed.
 Please let SRM know if you need a referral list of reproductive attorneys.

 - SRM will not provide surrogacy services if the potential GC has not experienced pregnancy, delivery, and parenting.